wp-plugins/simplest-gallery/readme.txt

 License: MIT License
 License URI: http://en.wikipedia.org/wiki/MIT_License

-The simplest way to integrate Wordpress' builtin Photo Galleries into your pages with a nice jQuery fancybox effect
+The simplest way to integrate Wordpress' builtin Photo Galleries into your pages with nice visual effects.

 == Description ==

-"Simplest Gallery Plugin" is the simplest way to integrate WordPress' builtin Photo Galleries into your pages with a nice jQuery fancybox effect.
+"Simplest Gallery Plugin" is the simplest way to integrate WordPress' builtin Photo Galleries into your pages with nice visual effects.

 Since v.
 3.5.1, WordPress has got a new Gallery functionality which is great and lets you create, organize and place images galleries in your pages and posts with great ease.

 This little plugin adds a flavor of magic to you galleries by seamlessly adding a fancybox jQuery effect to your galleries at no effort.
+You can add more gallery styles later if you want.

 Just install, activate and experience the wonder of your WordPress galleries!